Luxury is built on control. Control of image. Control of perception. Control of time.

 As more brands experiment with AI, a distinction is becoming clear.

-The strongest work, instead, is defined by:
+The strongest work is defined by:

 – control of atmosphere